5+1 UX Improvements To Boost Conversions of Your Website8 mins read

 - Ghost button

-Have meetings with 5 of your friends who belong to your target group and are your potential customers.
+Arrange a meeting with 5 of your friends who belong to your target group and are your potential customers.
 Show them your website and tell them to buy what they like.
-You will only observe and take notes on where they had trouble with on your website or where everything worked smoothly.
+You will only observe and take notes on where they had trouble navigating on your website or where everything worked smoothly.
 This is a great way to test the logic of your website.
 And it won't cost you anything (probably only coffee and dessert for your testers). ;-)

 Even the worst webpage ever has a chance to retain users if they have a possibility to call/write/chat with the website business representatives or customer support.

 The chat industry grew like crazy, and customers consider having a chat on the website as a standard, and I don't expect it will change anytime soon.
 Plenty of people are afraid to call.
-If they are visiting a website from a different country, calling is not convenient for them at all.
+If they visit a website from a different country, calling is not a convenient solution.

 And why is chat also better than email?
 You have direct contact with your potential customer.
 They get immediate answers, and you have their feedback in real-time.
-It's such a win-win situation, and to be honest, no one wants to wait and look for an answer in their overloaded inbox?
+It's such a win-win situation, and to be honest, no one wants to wait and look for an answer in their inbox.

 I would recommend using the free app https://www.smartsupp.com.
 Through this app, you can also see the user's screen behavior.

-It is not a complicated process to launch this app at all.
-You can easily put their code on your website.
+Implementing Smartsupp is an easy process.
+It only requires placing their code on your website.
 If you don't need any special customization, this app is 10/10 for you.

-You can work with chat more aggressively by displaying a popup chat with questions or chatbots.
-You can use it based on your business strategy, but be careful and do not bother your users too much.
+Another option is to be more "aggressive" and display a popup chat with questions or chatbots, but be careful and do not bother your users too much.

-Make it easy to find your contact number and email must on the most visible place on your web.
-Most of the users are used to finding it in or above the header of your website.
+Place contact number and email must on the most visible place on your web.
+Most of the users are used to finding it in the header of your website.

 Do you want to offer unique added value to your customers?
 Offer your customers the option to finish their purchase via chat or call. :)

-The statistics show that users always remember their first and last emotions the most.
-There are always two situations of how a user’s journey and evoke positive emotions in the final step.
+The statistics show that users remember their first and last emotions the most.
+Take it into consideration for your user’s journey and evoke positive emotions in the final step.
 How?

-If they are leaving without buying anything, consider adding a goodbye popup with a special offer (promotion, special entry, gift).
+If they leave without buying anything, consider adding a goodbye popup with a special offer (promotion, special entry, gift).
 In return, you may want to record their email.
 This is a final ditch effort to keep from losing a user.

-You can find more brilliant popups on Wisepops: https://wisepops.com/exit-popup-examples/
+You can find more brilliant popups on Wisepops.

-Set a meeting with your colleagues and find out what you can offer as the last contact with your users to be more memorable.
+Arrange a meeting with your colleagues and brainstorm ideas about what you can offer and how to make the last contact with your users more memorable.

-What I recommend is to choose 5–10 other websites.
-It could be 3 leaders in the e-commerce market, 3 leaders from a similar market as yours and 3–5 of your competitors.
+What I recommend is to choose 5–10 websites.
+It could be 3 leaders in the e-commerce market, 3 leaders from a similar market as yours, and 3–5 of your competitors.

-Visit their websites once per month (e.g. the 3rd of every month) and make a printscreen of their website - at least the home page, product page, landing page, and all pages from their checkout flow.
+Visit their webs once per month (e.g. the 3rd of every month) and make a print screen of their website - at least the home page, product page, landing page, and all pages from their checkout flow.

 Tip: Use the Full Page Screen Capture extension to capture the whole landing page.

-Go through the changes they have made and ask yourself if you can capitalize on it in a similar way.
+Go through the UX changes they have made and consider whether you can capitalize on it in a similar way.
 If you see anything with the potential of increasing your sales or conversions, make similar changes on your pages.

 Please do not forget to use your own judgment.
 The best approach is to discuss your web changes with experienced professionals.
 One consultation costs less than a whole team and much less than incorrect implementation.